 W.D.Wilcox writes: What's in a name?
 I've always tried using my favorite names: Jack, Jim, John, Joe...any 'J' name works for me.
 Don't know why really . . . tenth letter of the alphabet?

 ”J” names are cool – as long as not everyone in the story has a “J” name!

-Nathan Peterson submitted "Invalid Item" and writes: An object.
+Nathan Peterson submitted "The Pen" and writes: An object.
 A very simple object.
 An object with a life of its own; an object of pure darkness.
 Can David break the pen's hold and finally find peace?

 I’ve included your story with my featured ones this month.
 Thanks for replying to the newsletter!